18 Bitcoin ETFs and Cryptocurrency Funds You Should Know

 "The Bitwise 10 Crypto Index Fund is an open-ended, publicly traded statutory trust, not an exchange-traded fund or closed-end fund," Bitwise Asset Management stated in December 2020.
 "Accredited investors may create shares of the Fund at net asset value (NAV) through private placement.
 Those restricted shares may then become eligible for public sale after a 12-month holding period."

 While the Bitwise 10 Crypto Index Fund is built differently than GBTC, it can still sell at a premium or discount to the net asset value per share.
-BITW currently trades at a 10% discount to NAV.
+BITW currently trades at a steep 27% discount to NAV.

 Simplify US Equity PLUS GBTC ETF

-This fund, which launched at the end of May, has already gathered more than $100 million in assets by "giving it 110 percent."
+This fund, which launched at the end of May, has already gathered nearly $120 million in assets by "giving it 110 percent."
 That is, SPBC manages to provide a 100% investment in equities along with an additional 10% exposure to Bitcoin.